Wireless Ceiling Mount

 - Replacement batteries are available at most retailers or home centers where batteries are sold or from SENSORWORX.

-- If a sensor transmitted “unoccupied” at its last heartbeat, any new occupancy detection event will be transmitted immediately.
+If a sensor transmitted “unoccupied” at its last heartbeat, any new PIR detection event will be transmitted immediately.

-- The wirelessly linked wall switch load controller and/or power pack maintains a master time delay that is reset every time a linked sensor reports occupancy.
+All load controllers have a master time delay that is initially set only when a PIR occupancy transmission is received from a linked sensor.
+The time delay will then be reset every time a sensor reports any occupancy (either PIR or acoustic).
 Lights will be switched off once all linked sensors have continuously reported unoccupied for the duration of the time delay.

 OCCUPANCY W/ INTEGRATED PHOTOCELL OPTION (SWX-211-B)